pyOpenSci/pyopensci.github.io/_posts/2024-11-22-pyOpenSci-first-open-science-festival.md

 > I liked the use of software like spatialchat, where you could break out into groups to work on things.
 This makes everything a lot more casual and fosters networking.
 {: .highlight-quote }

-We were thrilled to offer 16 scholarships for this event, making the festival accessible to a diverse group of attendees.
+We were thrilled to offer 16 scholarships for this event, making the festival accessible to diverse attendees.
 While not all scholarship recipients could attend or verbally participate—likely due to work or other responsibilities—their presence enriched the event in many ways.
 This highlighted the need for a thoughtful addition of "quiet" tables or spaces for future events, ensuring all participants can engage at their comfort level.

 Another valuable insight we gained is that late October can be a busy time for students due to classes and other daytime commitments.
 This feedback will guide us to explore timing options for future events, potentially outside of traditional school sessions, to better accommodate all participants.